 We’ve already enjoyed a few outings along South Eckert’s Creek, excited to explore “new” territory.
 Previously South Eckert’s Creek has usually had very limited flow, sections blocked by reeds, and areas too shallow to paddle through, but now South Eckert’s Creek is a great addition to the collection of existing Riverland kayaking routes.

 (We have, of course, enjoyed the whole Eckert’s Creek region during the high flows at the end of last year, and it’s novel to be able to paddle through and remember how it looked when it was significantly higher, with water over the banks and rushing everywhere.
 If you took part in one of our “High Flow” tours last year, I think you’d really enjoy coming and having another look)

-The Berri Kayaking Group enjoyed their first outing along South Eckert Creek on Saturday, excited to explore new territory.
+The Berri Kayaking Group enjoyed their first outing along South Eckert Creek on recently, excited to explore new territory.
 They agreed that South Eckert Creek is a great addition to the collection of local Riverland kayaking routes.

 We were really pleased to see the introduction of online bookings for Parks SA campsites (National Parks) at the start of this year.
 The website – https://www.environment.sa.gov.au/parks/booking includes a pdf map of the area, an image of each campsite, a brief description, including whether it is suitable for launching a kayak, the distance to the amenities (long-drop toilet), and a “book now” button.

 One point that may confuse people a little is that, [click to continue…]